ndd21/PHYS281/docs/demo-numpy.md

 [`ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) class.
 They can hold arrays of any Python object, but are most generally used to hold arrays of numbers.

-NumPy `ndarray`s have a variety of useful attributes and method, a few of which will be mentioned below.
+NumPy `ndarray`s have a variety of useful @(data attributes) and @(methods), a few of which will be mentioned below.

 ### Creating an array

-Rather than using the `ndarray` class for creating new instances of NumPy arrays, the standard way is to use the [`array`](https://numpy.org/doc/stable/reference/generated/numpy.array.html) function.
-To create a numerical array you can pass `array` a list of values:
+Rather than using the `ndarray` class definition for creating new instances of NumPy arrays, the standard way is to use the [`array`](https://numpy.org/doc/stable/reference/generated/numpy.array.html) function.
+To create a numerical array you can pass the `array` function a list of values:

 ```python
 x = np.array([1, 2, 3])